-Be sure to select a Pixel 3, 3a, 4, 4a, or 5 device definition and a 64-bit Android 12 emulator system image.
+Be sure to select a device definition for a supported Pixel device and a 64-bit Android 13 emulator system image.
 Note that 32-bit Android emulator system images are not supported in Android 12.
 If you don't already have an Android 12 system image installed that matches your device definition, click Download next to the Release Name to get it.

 Return to the list of virtual devices in the AVD Manager, and then double-click your Android 12 virtual device to launch it.